ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 We give here the notebook that produced the timing results, with its original output.
 If the type of GPUs or CPUs available on Colab changes, these numbers might change.
 These numbers were obtained on September 21, 2023, on A100 GPUs on Google Colab.

+***Note:*** The cells that contain GPU computation need to be run _more than once_ in order to yield accurate results.
+This is because the first time a GPU-accelereated computation is run, the GPU is initialized, and this takes a few seconds.
+The second time, the initialization is not needed.

 ### Estimate Accuracy